Formalizing contextuality in sequential scenarios: Non-contextuality for sequential scenarios

 \section{Non-contextuality for sequential scenarios}

 We now show how the restrictions introduced in Section~\ref{sec:operational-restrictions} relate to non-contextuality, specifically as defined in the sheaf theoretic framework.
 We start with the definition of non-contextuality, and we show that non-contextual empirical models form a polytope.
-Not only that, but we discuss extensively on the contextual fraction, what it means in sequential scenarios, and we frame some related open questions.
+Not only that, but we also expose the contextual fraction and how it relates to sequential scenarios.
+First, we define the unique set of instruments in a sequence $S$ as: